• Products

 • Adjust your page’s access

-• Notify people watching the page with a notification email about this update that includes any version comments you may have added
+• Notify people watching with a notification email about this update that includes any version comments you may have added

 • Add version comments to your update